mystsoftware/myst-help-center/platform-configuration/introspection/I have existing SOACS environments, how can I bring them into the control of MyST.md

 ### Introspecting a existing SOACS WebLogic Domain from MyST Studio

-You can introspect a [Platform Blueprint ](https://docs.rubiconred.com/myst-studio/platform/blueprints/)and/or [Platform Model](https://docs.rubiconred.com/myst-studio/platform/models/) from a existing WebLogic domain home directly within MyST Studio to bring it under the control of MyST.
-Details on how to do this are documented [here](https://docs.rubiconred.com/myst-studio/platform/introspection/).
+You can introspect a [Platform Blueprint](https://userguide.mystsoftware.com/platform/blueprints/) and/or a [Platform Model](https://userguide.mystsoftware.com/platform/models/) from a existing WebLogic domain home directly within MyST Studio to bring it under the control of MyST.
+Details on how to do this are documented under [Platform Introspection](https://userguide.mystsoftware.com/platform/introspection/).

 There are few updates required to the introspected Blueprint/Model for SOACS Environment, which can be made in the Blueprint.